21 “V” Standard Extension for Vector Operations, Version 0.2

 MVL in the destination register.

-One of the primary uses of vcfgdi
+One of the primary uses of vcfgdi is to configure the vector

-unit with single-byte element vectors for use in memcpy
+unit with single-byte element vectors for use in memcpy and

-routines.
+memset routines.
 A single instruction can configure the

 vector unit for these operation.

-instruction also clears the vcnpred
+The vcfgd instruction also clears the vcnpred register, so

 no predicate registers are allocated.

-value specifies how many vector registers of each
+register number.
+The vcfgd value specifies how many vector registers of each

 datatype are allocated, and is divided into 5-bit fields, one per